Lady Xian

 Lady Xian (or Hsien, 冼夫人 (Xiǎn Fūrén, sin2 fu1 jan4); Vietnamese: Tiển phu nhân; 512–602), also known as Lady of Qiao Guo (or Ch'iao Kuo; 譙國夫人), born as Xian Zhen (冼珍), was a hereditary chieftain of the Li people, born to the chieftain of the Xian tribe in Southern China, in what is now Guangdong.
 She has been deified as the "Saintly Mother of Lingnan" (岭南圣母).
 She died during a tour of Hainan.
 Former Chinese Premier Zhou Enlai called her "the First Heroine of China", and Chinese Communist Party general secretary Jiang Zemin praised her as "the role model that the later generations should learn forever".
-Lady Xian is depicted in the Wu Shuang Pu (無雙譜, Table of Peerless Heroes) by Jin Guliang.
+Lady Xian is depicted in the Wu Shuang Pu (Table of Peerless Heroes) by Jin Guliang.

 Life

 Lady Xian was born in 512 to the chieftain of the Xian clan of the Li people in Southern China.
 She lived during the Sui dynasty in what is now Guangdong in Southern China.
 Her family were hereditary leaders of their clan.

 She was a notable leader who successfully defended her clan against its enemies, eventually earning her title as Lady of Qiaoguo.
 Her clan's people were in frequent conflict with neighboring clans.
 She often tried to prevent them from being involved in wars by relying on diplomacy and negotiations.
 Her brother Xian Ting, the governor (刺史) of Nanliangzhou (南梁州), was conceited from wealth (as a result of being trading partners with the Chinese) so he often harassed the surrounding counties or robbed them of their belongings, which made people in the Lingnan area miserable.
 Lady Xian often persuaded him not to do bad things so people's resentment subsided gradually.
 Thus, thousands of people from Dan'er Commandery (儋耳郡) of Hainan were attracted by her fame and joined her.

-In 535, she married Feng Bao (馮寶), a Chinese general and son of Feng Rong (冯融), and encouraged an appreciation of Chinese ways among her people.
+In 535, she married Feng Bao (馮寶), a Chinese general and son of Feng Rong (馮融), and encouraged an appreciation of Chinese ways among her people.
 She also helped her son Feng Pu (馮僕) with the local affairs.
 She was impartial and incorruptible when resolving the lawsuits.
 She would punish her clan's people if they committed crimes.
 As a result, Feng established their authority in the local place.
 From then on, nobody dared to disobey the government decrees.

 Because she was a woman of a people who wished to remain autonomous from the Chen dynasty, her accomplishments shocked many Chinese.
 It is exceptional that any records of her written by Chinese historians exist at all.
 Emperor Chen Shubao of the Chen dynasty had been impressed with her achievements and bestowed her with many awards, including the title "Lady of Qiaoguo".

 She died in 602 of old age and was honored with the posthumous name of Lady Chengjing (誠敬夫人).